-The final reason that change orders cost what they do is based on those instances where we have to redo work.
-Any time that you make a change in an area where we have already worked, it generally means that we will have to go undo what we have already done and then redo it following the outline of these new changes.
+The final reason that change orders cost is based on those instances where we have to redo work.
+Any time that you make a change in an area where we have already worked, it generally means that we’ll have to go and undo what we have already done and then redo it following the outline of these new changes.
 For us, this is a loss in a couple of ways.

 To fully understand the cost, consider the way that each of these individual parts creates more work for everyone involved—and how that builds over time.
-The cost to make a change can start out as $2000 and quickly escalate to $6500 by time we receive the new materials that you requested just based on how every single department gets impacted.
+The typical direct costs of a change can start out as $2,000 and quickly escalate to an actual cost of $6,500 in indirect costs by time we receive the new materials.

 Change Orders Are a Preventable Cost

 We believe that every homeowner deserves their dream home, and we work hard to prove that and make it happen.
 This is why we allow change orders as a part of the process, and that’s totally fine.

 Sometimes you just want something different, and the last thing that we want is for you to be unhappy with the final product.
 With that out of the way, it’s important to remember that change orders come at a high cost, but they can be avoided.